 “Acute respiratory tract infections (ARI) constitute a large part of the total disease burden among people in productive ages and cause significant costs for society.
 Hand-washing is typically recommended as a central non-pharmacological measure against ARI, but the evidence for its effectiveness is surprisingly sparse, weak and divergent.”

 Did you catch that last sentence?
 Despite all the admonitions to wash your hands frequently during cold and flu season…“the evidence for its effectiveness is surprisingly sparse, weak and divergent.”

 The Swedish investigators gave questionnaires to 4,365 residents of Stockholm during the winter of 2009-2010.
 These were people who reported acute respiratory tract infections (ARIs) during a flu pandemic in that country.
 Here is what the study uncovered:

 It didn’t matter whether people washed their hands 2-4 times a day, 5-9 times a day, 10-19 times a day or more than 20 times a day.
 The authors reported “no significant decrease in acute respiratory tract infections among these different groups.
-They noted: